carms-ng/pathwaves/content/team/team.en.md

           Industry and the recipient of the 2019 Brian Chater Industry Award, recognizing a transformative commitment to the Canadian music industry.
+    - name: Le Lin
+      pronouns: he/they
+      role: Graphic Designer
+      entity: "  "
+      portrait:
+        image: /assets/bio-le-lin.jpg
+        alt: "My name is Le Lin (pronouns: he/they).
+I am a transgender Teochew-Canadian multi-disciplinary artist, designer, activist, and researcher based from Montréal.
+I love expanding and finding new ways to create art through print-making, book-making, tattooing, ceramics, and digital web interventions.
+I am happy to be part of Pathwaves, helping with branding and graphic design.
+I am a firm believer that art/design/music should be tools of resistance, acts of vulnerability, and community empowerment."
   backgroundImage:
     image: /assets/team2.png
     alt: lines hovering